NikolaMilosa/target-topology-canister/README.md

 ## Left TODO:

-* The canister backend must have support for checking the actual payload and displaying if something is wrong with the proposal payload:

-  * If the subnet doesn't exist
-  * If any of the nodes don't exist
-  * If nodes being added are members of different subnets
-  * If nodes being removed are members of a different subnet
-  * Warnings should be displayed below the proposal payload

 * add the proposals related to a subnet in subnet detail view.

 * Add methods that acutally sync data from governance canister